Fast, Free Auto Insurance Quotes

 These are only the minimum requirements set by the state.
 Experts advise protecting your assets by getting more coverage than the state-mandated minimums as these limits tend not to keep pace with the ever increasing costs of car repairs and medical bills.
 Most drivers also add collision and comprehensive coverage to their policies to cover possible damage to their own cars as well.

 Penalties for Driving Without Insurance

-The penalties for driving without insurance in Nebraska are:
+The penalty for driving with no car insurance in Nebraska is:

 - Immediate license suspension

 Some states require drivers to carry UM/UIM, or uninsured/underinsured motorist coverage.
 This coverage protects a driver if they get in an accident where the other party does not have auto insurance.
 Nebraska does not require UM/UIM coverage.

 Some states have no-fault car insurance laws where a policyholder will be reimbursed by their insurance company without proof of fault, and restricted in the right to seek reimbursement through the court system for losses caused by other parties.
 Nebraska is not a no-fault state.

 Some states have Personal Injury Protection or “PIP” regulations requiring drivers to carry PIP insurance.
 This is an extension of auto insurance that covers medical expenses, lost wages and/or other damages.
 Nebraska does not require drivers to purchase PIP insurance.

 SR-22 Requirements for Nebraska